WillTh3Beast/DangerZone/README.md

 ## Run
 To start the challenge all you should have to do is run the build_and_run.sh script.

-On my machine I have to run the script is root for it to work.
+On my machine I have to run this script as root for it to work.

 ```